ramkumarshankar/gae-secure-scaffold-python/README.md

 - Temporary fix (needs a bit more work) for java version detection in `jscompiler.py` in closure-library
 - Updated grunt jobs to use update closure compiler jar file

-I might simplify this further by removing dependencies we do not need (such as closure templates, and add some watch jobs to speed up local development.
+I might simplify this further by removing dependencies we do not need (such as closure templates), and add some watch jobs to speed up local development.

 ## Getting started